reuterk/condainer/README.md

 ### Often a Problem: Conda environments on HPC file systems

 The Conda package manager and the related workflows have become an adopted standard when it comes to distributing scientific software for easy installation by end users.
-It not only handles native Python packages but also manages dependencies in the form of binary blobs, such as third-party libraries that are provided as shared objects.
 Using `conda`, complex software environments can be defined by means of simple descriptive `environment.yml` files.
+On MPCDF systems, users may use Conda environments, but without support from MPCDF for the software therein.

-Once installed, large environments can easily amount to several 100k individual (small) files.
-On a local desktop file system, this is typically not an issue.
-However, in particular on the large shared parallel file systems of HPC systems, the vast amount of small files can cause issues as these filesystems are optimized for different scenarios.
-Inode exhaustion and heavy load due to (millions of) file opens, short reads, and closes happening during the startup phase of (parallel) Python jobs from the different users on the system are only two examples.
+Once installed, large Conda environments can easily amount to several 100k individual (small) files.
+On a local file system of a laptop or PC this is typically not an issue.
+However, in particular on the large shared parallel file systems of HPC systems the vast amount of small files can cause issues as these filesystems are optimized for different scenarios.
+Inode exhaustion and heavy load due to (millions of) file opens, short reads, and closes happening during the startup phase of Python jobs from the different users on the system are only two examples.

 ### Solution: Move Conda environments into compressed image files

-Condainer adresses these issues by moving Conda environments into compressed squashfs images, reducing the number of files stored on the host file system directly by orders of magnitude.
-Condainer images are standalone and portable, i.e., they can be copied between different systems, improving reproducibility and reusability of proven-to-work software environments.
+Condainer adresses these issues by moving Conda environments into compressed squashfs images, reducing the number of files stored directly on the host file system by orders of magnitude.
+Condainer images are standalone and portable: They can be copied between different systems, improving reproducibility and reusability of proven-to-work software environments.
+In particular, they sidestep the integration of a specific `conda` executable into the user's `.bashrc` file, which often causes issues and is orthogonal to the module-based software environments provided on HPC systems.

-Technically, Condainer uses the Python basis from Miniforge (which is a free alternative similar to Miniconda) and then installs the software stack defined by the user based on the usual `environment.yml` file.
+Technically, Condainer uses a Python basis from Miniforge (which is a free alternative similar to Miniconda) and then installs the user-defined software stack from the usual `environment.yml` file.
 Package resolution and installation are extremely fast thanks to the `mamba` package manager (an optimized replacement for `conda`).
-As a second step, Condainer creates a compressed squashfs image file from that installation, before it deletes the latter to save disk space.
-The compressed image is then mounted at the very same directory, providing the complete Conda environment to the user who can `activate` or `deactivate` it, just as usual.
-Moreover, Condainer provides a wrapper to run executables from the Conda environment directly and transparently, without the need to explicitly mount and unmount the image.
+As a second step, Condainer creates a compressed squashfs image file from the staging installation, before it deletes the latter to save disk space.
+Subsequently, the compressed image is mounted (using `squashfuse`) at the very same directory, providing the full Conda environment to the user who can `activate` or `deactivate` it, just as usual.
+Moreover, Condainer provides functionality to run executables from the Conda environment directly and transparently, without the need to explicitly mount and unmount the image.

-Please note that the squashfs images used by Condainer are not "containers" in the strict terminology of Docker, Apptainer, etc. With Condainer, there is no encapsulation, isolation, or similar, rather Condainer is an easy-to-use wrapper around the building, compressing, mounting, and unmounting of Conda environments on top of compressed image files.
+Please note that the squashfs images used by Condainer are not "containers" in the strict terminology of Docker, Apptainer, or alike.
+With Condainer, there is no process isolation or similar, rather Condainer is an easy-to-use and highly efficient wrapper around the building, compressing, mounting, and unmounting of Conda environments on top of compressed image files.
+In the following, the basic usage is outlined.

 ## Installation